 Budgeted capital expenditures for the Ain Al Safra field consist of the completion of the Ain Al Safra-2 well targeting the Triassic reservoir.
 The Ain Al Safra-2 well was suspended in 2014 prior to testing due to security developments.
-The testing of the Ain Al Safra-2 well is expected to be completed mid-year.
+Subject to regulatory consent, the re-entry and testing of the Ain Al Safra-2 well is expected to be undertaken in Q3 2022.

-Facilities capital expenditures in 2021 primarily relate to the construction of a crude oil gathering system to replace trucking in the western part of the Hawler license area, to reduce environmental impact and operating expense.
-Commissioning of the gathering system, including flow lines connecting Banan field wells to the Demir Dagh processing facility, is expected during the fourth quarter of 2021.
-The Corporation will also undertake other facilities and maintenance activity, including studies and minor infrastructure works including pads and flow lines for new wells and additional production.
-Other capital expenditures consist of technical support costs not allocated directly to drilling and facilities, and PSC costs.
+Facilities capital expenditures in 2022 primarily relate to the construction of a crude oil gathering system to replace trucking in each of the western and southern part of the Hawler license area, to reduce environmental impact and operating expense.
+Commissioning of the gathering systems, including flow lines connecting each of the Banan field and Zey Gawra field to the Demir Dagh processing facility, is expected during 2022.
+The Corporation will also undertake other facilities and maintenance activity, including studies and minor infrastructure works, and pads and flowlines needed to accommodate incremental drilling and production and to reduce operating costs.